-- (a) Class teacher or Yard Teacher
+- a) Class Teacher or Yard Teacher

-- (b) Pastoral Teacher
+- b) Pastoral Teacher

-- (c) Head of Year
+- c) Head of Year

-- (d) Counsellor
+- d) Counsellor

-- (e) Member of Administration
+- e) Member of Administration

-When an incident is reported, the teacher will investigate the complaint to the best of their ability at that time, determining whether it is a low level or high level case.
-In a low level case, the teacher speaks to the other students involved, asking them to modify their behaviour.
+When an incident is reported, the teacher will investigate the complaint to the best of their ability at that time, determining whether it is a low level or high-level case.
+In a low-level case, the teacher speaks to the other students involved, asking them to modify their behaviour.
 Pastoral coordinators will record the complaint and will proceed with the following steps:

 - 1. Interview all parties involved.
 Determine the underlying problem and talk with the students about the consequences of their behaviour. - 2.
 Further or more serious bullying will be addressed by the pastoral coordinator and counsellor.
 Parents are notified. - 3.
-Further or more serious bullying will be referred to the AP Pastoral Care or Deputy Principal for interview with parents.
+Further or more serious bullying will be referred to the Assistant Principal Pastoral or Deputy Principal for interview with parents.
 Students may be required to participate in "Anti-bullying" programs. - 4.
 Referral to the Principal.
-If the intimidation continues, the student needs to report this to their pastoral coordinator.
-In a high level case, the bully needs to be referred to the Deputy Principal.
+If the intimidation continues, the student needs to report this to their Head of Year.
+In a high-level case, the bully needs to be referred to the Deputy Principal.